What is the composition of the Sputum Bowl?

 The national contest is an event that student teams can compete in.
 The student division started in 2004.
 Only 4 teams per division may represent any given affiliate per division.
 (Example: 4 teams may represent California in the Student bowl — 1 affiliate supported and 3 renegade).

 How can I obtain a set of National Sputum Bowl contest rules?

 Rules are posted on this website location.
 Or, in case your state runs the contest in a different manner, contact your state president and/or your state Sputum Bowl coordinator.
 Every state runs the contest a little differently.
 The state contest does not need to be a copy of the national contest.
 Once you have become the team that will represent your state at the nationals, the state Sputum Bowl coordinator should provide you with the national rules.

-Problems with obtaining the national rules?
+Problems obtaining the national rules?
 Contact Sputum Bowl Chair Tom Lamphere or Pam Russell at (972) 243-2272.
-If you need national deadlines, question requirements, rules, etc., please email Renee Wunderley, the chair of the National Sputum Bowl Committee.
+If you need national deadlines, question requirements, rules, etc., please email Tom Lamphere, the chair of the National Sputum Bowl Committee.

 How is a Sputum Bowl team comprised?

 Everyone on your team must be a student.
 A student is defined as any person who is enrolled in an AMA approved-CoARC accredited program.
 You are classified as a student from the day you enter the Respiratory Care program until the end of the calendar year of the year you graduate.
 So, if you graduate in May of 2018, you are a student until Dec.
 31, 2018.
 If you become an RRT in the meantime, Congratulations!
 You are still a student.
 Any 2-4 students can make up a team.
 All contestants must also be AARC members.